 I have lived as a stranger in a strange land for much of my life.
 My son has done so for all of his life.
-Expatriatism certainly lends a unique perspective; there are the moments of glamour, when you wind up getting shit faced with friends whilst eating oysters on the street in China, or find a respite in a tiny restaurant in Nepal and play Risk behind a curtain whilst gobbling down fabulous street food.
+Expatriatism certainly lends a unique perspective; there are the moments of glamour, when you wind up getting shit faced with friends whilst eating oysters on the street in China, or find a respite in a tiny restaurant in Nepal and play Risk behind a curtain and gobble down fabulous street food.
 Mostly, though, being an expat is about being alone.
 No one will ever understand you.
 Many will either fear or hate you, and no one will connect with you with the kind of intimacy you experience with those who are very similar to you.
 The loneliness is profound.
-All around you people speak language you don’t understand, engage in common customs you know nothing about, dress in their own fashion which is glaringly different from yours – the differences are myriad.
-You are stared at, and often the target of swindlers, and, for the most part, if you need peace and quiet, you need to hide behind a wall.
+All around you people speak language you don’t understand, engage in common customs you know nothing about, dress in their own fashion which is glaringly different from yours – the differences are myriad from how you eat to how you shit to how you pray.
+You are stared at, are often the target of swindlers, and, for the most part, if you want peace and quiet, you need to hide behind a wall.

 I love our life, but it’s not for everyone.
 God says, in a holy story, birds have nests, foxes their holes, but God has no place to lay God’s head.
 God is the perpetual, eternal expat.
 The holiest humans in history, whomever you deem them to be, have a taste of God’s alienation, but no human being can truly appreciate the staggering discrepancy between God’s world and ours.
 What if there were only 1 of your kind?
 What if you were unable to mate?
 What if no one, over millions of years, ever leaned into you and whispered, “I know exactly what you mean!”

 Perhaps, then, the driving ambition of God, to create something other, and then to choose to spend eternity trying to understand that other, is not far fetched.